ygor-sena/42cursus-libft/README.md

 ## Introduction

-In this project, we needed to exactly reproduce the behavior of many of the _standard C library_ (i. e. _libc_) functions, adapt some others and, as a bonus, implement singly linked list functions.
+In this project, we needed to exactly reproduce the behavior of many of the _standard C library_ (i. e. _libc_) functions, adapt some others and, for the bonus project, implement singly linked list functions.
 In total, forty-two functions were implemented, they are:

 ### Functions from `<ctype.h>`